 Hindered Rotation around Partial Double Bonds - Aminofulvenes

-Aminofulvenes Douible Bond Rotation.
-Formal double bonds in structures which have significant resonance contributors with single bond character can show much reduced barriers to E/Z isomerization.
+Aminofulvenes Double Bond Rotation.
+The barrier to rotation around simple C=C double bonds are in excess of 50 kcal/mol, much higher than can be measured by DNMR methods.
+However, formal double bonds in structures which have significant resonance contributors with single bond character can show much reduced barriers to E/Z isomerization.
 The aminofulvenes below are molecules of this type.
 The very low barriers to E/Z isomerization indicate that the cyclopentadienide-imonium resonance structure is significant.
 This is also indicated by the substantial barrier to rotation around the C-NMe2 bond (as indicated by coalescence of the diastereotopic NMe2 group (-10 °C).
 (Crabtree, Bertelli J. Am.
 Chem.
 Soc.
 1967, 89, 5384)

 Restricted Rotation Around Partial Double Bonds

 Push-Pull Double Bond Rotation.
 These diamino cyano alkenes show restricted rotation around 4 different bonds, three of them formal single bonds with double bond character, the fourth a double bond with single bond characater (H. Kessler Chem.
 Ber.
 1970, 103, 973.)

 The detection of degenerate molecular processes such as pyramidal inversion or other racemization processes by DNMR often requires labeling of the molecule with some diastereotopic group so that the process can be detected.
 Below some examples of such labeling.